EricssonResearch/dnt/doc/getting_started/README.md

 sudo dnf groupinstall @development-tools @development-libraries
 ```

-We use `veth` virtual ethernet interfaces in this guide, make sure its supported by your kernel
+We use `veth` virtual ethernet interfaces in this guide, make sure it's supported by your kernel

 ```
 grep VETH /boot/config-$(uname -r)
 CONFIG_VETH=m
 ```

 If `CONFIG_VETH` is `=m` or `=y` that means your kernel has `veth` support.
-If `veth` not supported, consider switch to a recent major GNU/Linux distro.
+If `veth` is not supported, consider switching to a recent major GNU/Linux distro.

+__In order to run the selftests (optional, but recommended), Python 3.10 or more recent version required.__
+Also, the _ping_ application required for the tests, from the `iputils-ping` package.

 ## Compilation and install of R2DTWO